- The City of Antwerp has committed to reduce its Community emissions by 100% by 2050 compared to 2005 emission level.

 Antwerp stands on the eve of a grand renewal project for the Scheldt Quays.
 The main reason why Flemish public company 'Waterways and Sea Channel' (W&Z) and the city of Antwerp have joined forces is to better protect Antwerp against floods in the future.
 W&Z is in charge of the safety measures, the city organises the renewal of public space on the quays.
 The city wants to renew and reinforce the ties between city and Scheldt and give the citizens of Antwerp their river back.
 The total cost is 454 million EUR of which Antwerp invests 171 million itself.
 USD exchange rate of August 2013.Read More Read Less

-City of Antwerp has reported 1 government operational inventories, since 2010.
-In its latest inventory, compiled in 2010, the "Transport", "Other" and "Agriculture, forest and other land use" are identified as key emission sources.
+The City of Antwerp has reported 1 government operational inventory, since 2010.
+In its latest inventory, compiled in 2010, the Transport is identified as key emission source.